davidmoten/xsd-forms/README.md

 ###How do I generate a form?

+##How do I annotate my schema?
+See api documentation for the Annotations object at the top of the file [xsdForms.scala](https://github.com/davidmoten/xsd-forms/blob/master/xsd-forms-generator/src/main/scala/xsdforms/xsdForms.scala).

 #### Generate using web service
 A [web service](http://xsd-forms-generator.xuml-tools.cloudbees.net/) is available.
 At this service you can